-In the fourth quarter of 2021, we hired the law firm of Knobbe Martens, Olson & Bear, LLP to serve as outside intellectual property counsel for the Company.
-The firm is working on transferring the Company's provisional patent applications to formal patent applications.
+In the fourth quarter of 2021, we hired the law firm of Knobbe Martens, Olson & Bear, LLP based in Orange County, CA to serve as outside intellectual property counsel for the Company.
+The firm is working on transferring the Company's provisional patent applications to formal patent applications in addition to filing new provisional patents.
+In 2021, we filed 14 patents.
+We filed 18 domestic patents in 2022 (plus two international patents in 2022), and so far have filed 3 patents in 2023.